bitdefender/bddisasm/bdshemu_test/README.md

 # Shellcode Emulator Tests

 These tests are used to validate basic bdshemu functionality.
 Each test consists of up to three files:
 * The binary test file.
-The name format for this type of file is `name_32|64[_r0]`.
-No extension must be provided; 32 indicates 32 bit test file, 64 indicates 64 bit test file, and r0 indicates kernel payload
+The name format for this type of file is `name_32|64[_r0].test`.
+32 indicates 32 bit test file, 64 indicates 64 bit test file, and r0 indicates kernel payload
 * The output result file.
 Must be named the same as the binary test file, but with the extension .result
 * Optional assembly file, used to generate the binary test file